awsdocs/amazon-personalize-developer-guide/doc_source/API_UBS_PutEvents.md

 Required: Yes

  ** [sessionId](#API_UBS_PutEvents_RequestSyntax) **   <a name="personalize-UBS_PutEvents-request-sessionId"></a>
 The session ID associated with the user's visit\.
+Your application generates the sessionId when a user first visits your website or uses your application\.
+Amazon Personalize uses the sessionId to associate events with the user before they log in\.
+For more information see [PutEvents Operation](recording-events.md#event-record-api)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Required: Yes